 Hawkshead – Take bus 505 to Hawkshead, a very pretty village with a growing foodie reputation.
 Explore the artisanal delis and old-school chocolate shops before trying their quirky ales.

-Rydal Caves – Take the 555 or 599 bus to Rydal Water and hike around the lake and up to these eerie caves.
-The lake is one of our favourite spots for wild swimming in the Lake District.
+Rydal Caves – Take the 555 or 599 bus to Rydal Water, hike around the lake, and up to these eerie caves.
+Rydal Water is one of our favourite spots for wild swimming in the Lake District.

 Fairfield Round – This excellent high ridge walk leaves from the back of town.
 It makes for a wonderful day’s hiking in the hills.

-The best way to get to Ambleside by public transport is to get the train Windermere and then one of the numerous buses to Ambleside (15 minutes).
+The best way to get to Ambleside by public transport is to get the train Windermere.
+If you are travelling from London you will change trains at Oxenholm or Lancaster.

 HOTEL RECOMMENDATIONS